Skip to content

 A 100-pip adverse move on a 1 standard lot EUR/USD position is a $1,000 loss, regardless of leverage.
 The underlying P&L is determined by pip count and Pip value, not by leverage.

 The effect on the account depends on free margin.
-With $10,000 account equity and $3,617 margin held (1:30), the $1,000 loss is 10% of equity.
-With the same $10,000 equity and $1,085 margin (1:100), the $1,000 loss is still 10% of equity — but the position can be sized 3× larger before margin is fully reserved, allowing 3× the loss exposure if the trader takes that opportunity.
+With $10,000 account equity and $1,085 margin held (1:100), the $1,000 loss is 10% of equity.
+With the same $10,000 equity at 1:200, margin held drops to $542.50 — the $1,000 loss is still 10% of equity, but the position can be sized twice as large before margin is fully reserved, allowing twice the loss exposure if the trader takes that opportunity.
 Leverage does not amplify loss probability; it amplifies the size of every outcome the trader sizes into.

 The trader's Stop-loss is the price-controlled exit.
-The margin call is the broker's mechanical floor.
-They serve different functions: a stop-loss closes the position at a chosen price; a margin call closes whatever positions are open to bring equity above the broker's threshold.
-Margin calls execute slower than stop-losses and at market price, not at a chosen level.
+The stop-out is the broker's mechanical floor.
+They serve different functions: a stop-loss closes the position at a chosen price; a stop-out closes whatever positions are open to bring the margin level above the broker's threshold.
+The broker's close-out executes slower than a stop-loss and at market price, not at a chosen level.

 Terms used in this article